rodrigo-brito/gocity/README.md

  - Folders are districts
  - Files are buildings
- - Structs are represented as buildings on the top of their files.
+ - Structs are represented as buildings on the top of their files

 ## Structures Characteristics

  - The Number of Lines of Source Code (LOC) represents the build color (high values makes the building dark)
- - The Number of Variables (NOV) correlates to the building's base size.
+ - The Number of Variables (NOV) correlates to the building's base size
- - The Number of methods (NOM) correlates to the building height.
+ - The Number of methods (NOM) correlates to the building height

 ## Installation

 - `go install github.com/rodrigo-brito/gocity@latest`
-- Or just head to the [releases](https://github.com/rodrigo-brito/gocity/releases) page and download the latest version for you platform.
+- Or just head to the [releases](https://github.com/rodrigo-brito/gocity/releases) page and download the latest version for you platform

 ## Usage:
 - Online: https://go-city.github.io